vstream360/vstream360-player/README.md

 ````

 ### Use Javascript API
 The interface between backend where you manage your streams and the frontend player is the so called medialist.
-Thats a JSON file(created by the backend) which is loaded by the player and man
+Thats a JSON file(created by the backend) which is loaded by the player and manage the video settings.

 #### load the player API (Step 1)
-Simply put the Cloud Player URL to the <head> of your HTML Page to get the entire access to the API of the player and override default settings.
+Simply put the cloud player URL to the <head> of your HTML Page to get the entire access to the API of the player and override default settings.

 ````html
 <script type="text/javascript" src="//cdn.vstream360.net/<eventID>/player/vstream360.js"></script>